Thanks for an amazing festival!

-The RCIA or Rite of Christian Initiation of Adults is the Church’s process of journeying with adults who are inquiring about the Catholic faith.
-The RCIA helps adults to grow in their relationship with God, become familiar with Catholic practices and teachings, become acquainted with people in the parish, and get involved with service to the community.
+Those interested in learning more about the Catholic faith participate in the Journey to Catholicism.
+This helps adults to grow in their relationship with God, become familiar with Catholic practices and teachings, become acquainted with people in the parish, and get involved with service to the community.

-This process is for non-Catholics who wish to receive the sacraments of Baptism, Confirmation and Eucharist.
+The Journey is a process of becoming Catholic for non-Catholics who wish to receive the sacraments of Baptism, Confirmation and Eucharist.
 However, many who wish to join the Catholic Church have already been baptized in another Christian Church.
-They will participate in the RCIA process but will not be re-baptized.
+They will participate in the Journey, but will not be re-baptized.

-Typically, the process begins in September and runs through the Easter Season with registration in the summer months (see weekly bulletin for announcements).
-However at any time during the year, if an individual is inquiring, arrangements can be made to begin the journey.
+Typically, the process begins in August and runs through the Easter Season with registration in the summer months (see weekly bulletin for announcements).
+However at any time during the year, if an individual is interested, arrangements can be made to begin the journey.

 Children over 7 years old who have not received the Sacraments of Reconciliation and Eucharist are invited to participate in a similar process.
 Please call the office for details.